eclipsesource/tabris-js/doc/build.md

 | Other SCMs than Git       |              |       ✓      |

 > :point_right: The online build service is free for unlimited public GitHub repositories and 1 private repository.
 To build from unlimited private repositories, you need a [Pro account](https://tabrisjs.com/pricing/).
 [Local builds](#local-build) are free for everyone.

-> :point_right: When building Windows apps, please also read the [Windows Support Documentation](windows-support.md) on the topic.

 ## Project Layout